FlowForwarding/loom/README.md

 In addition, LOOM supports third party applications.
 The LOOM design explores tactics for integrating these applications into LOOM’s distributed architecture while protecting the network from rogue applications.

+# Current Status

+LOOM development is in its early stages and at this point provides an integration test bed for of_driver, ofs_handler, and of_msg_lib.

 # LOOM Node

 ## Configuration